Behold, the mystery of the flipping scar, eyepatch, light source and hand wraps.

 open/close all folders

 - Metroid - In the original NES game, Samus' arm cannon would spontaneously switch arms, depending on which way she's looking.
-Notable because every sequel averts it, even Metroid II for the Game Boy.
+Notable because every sequel averts it, even Metroid II: Return of Samus for the Game Boy.

 - Muramasa: The Demon Blade justifies this with non-player characters by giving them turning animations, allowing them to move whatever objects they're holding around so that they look the same facing the other direction (like Torahime switching her bow from one hand to the other.)